Because resizing a vector is expensive, the std::vector

 Resize Template Specialization

-So now we have to write the code that decides at compile time which version we should use.
+So now we have to write the code that decides which version we should use at compile time.
 The simplest way to do this is to use template specialization of a class using the standard class std::is_nothrow_move_constructible<T>

-to help differentiate types that have a non-throwing move constructor.
+to help differentiate types with a non-throwing move constructor.
 This is simple enough:

 Template class Specialization